 Let’s break this down.

-Your Competitors Will Lose Their Momentum
+Your Competitors Have Lost Momentum

 “A man who stops advertising to save money is like a man who stops a clock to save time.”

 By taking your cue from Mr. Ford, you can get even more bang for every buck in your marketing budget because of the vacuum left behind by your competitors who cut their spending.

 If you had no choice but to cut your budget back in the spring, now’s the time to bring it back full force — even if it means belt-tightening in other areas of your businesses.
 Now’s the opportunity to achieve higher ROI than ever before on marketing and advertising.

 Victorious has increased our marketing budget since the beginning of March.
 As a matter of fact, we invested in an entirely new marketing department, and we’re actively investing in new areas to develop our brand strategy.